sakshamahluwalia/mu-server/README.md

 ## Requirements
 - Maven
-- openjdk version "19.0.2"
+- openjdk version >= "19.0.2"

 ## Steps to run this application

-navigate to root of the project diur.
+Navigate to root of the project dir.
 Once you are in the root of the dir execute `ls` to confirm you see the following output.
 ```
 payment-recorder % ls
 README.md       pom.xml         src             target